Don't Ask Me Why (Eurythmics song)

-"Don't Ask Me Why" is a song recorded by British pop music duo Eurythmics, released as the second single from their seventh album, We Too Are One (1989).
+"Don't Ask Me Why" is a song recorded by British pop music duo Eurythmics, released in October 1989 by RCA Records as the second single from their seventh album, We Too Are One (1989).
 The song was written by bandmembers Annie Lennox and David A. Stewart and produced by Stewart with Jimmy Iovine.
-In the US, it was released as the first single from the album.
+In the US, it was released as the first single from the album by Arista Records.
 It is a lush pop song with melancholy and bitter lyrics which describe the ending of a love relationship.
 In it Lennox tells the subject "don't ask me why / I don't love you any more / I don't think I ever did".
+The accompanying music video was directed by Sophie Muller.

 Chart performance

 "Don't Ask Me Why" peaked at number twenty-five in the UK singles chart and became Eurythmics' last US Billboard Hot 100 hit (and last top 40 hit), peaking at number forty (and twelve on the US Modern Rock Chart).
+Additionally, it was a top-20 hit also in Ireland, Italy and Luxembourg.

 Critical reception

 American magazine Billboard described the song as a "subdued midtempo number", adding, "Lennox's vocal shines on a track that's not as immediate as prior releases but could easily be a sleeper."
 Mick Williams of the Lennox Herald gave the song a 9.5 out of 10 rating and commented: "If there ever was any doubt that Annie Lennox's voice was a gift from heaven, "Don't Ask Me Why" confirms it."
 A reviewer from Music & Media felt its appeal stemmed from the "poignant contrast between [the] enchanting harmonies and sad lyrics".

 David Giles from Music Week wrote, "A distinct improvement on the rather histrionic blues of "Revival", this more subdued song allows Lennox's voice room for more expressiveness, and Stewart restrains himself admirably until an uncharacteristically twangy guitar break."
 Iestyn George of Record Mirror considered "Don't Ask Me Why" to be "a great deal meaner and moodier than the half-baked "Revival", but will probably get lost among the plethora of pop-dance records cluttering up the airwaves."